 "In such a situation, retaining contracts is economically inexpedient and unprofitable for Gazprom," the press service added.

-As UNIAN reported earlier, on 28 February, Naftohaz received the final decision of the Stockholm Arbitration ordering that Gazprom pay Naftohaz 4.63bn dollars.
+As UNIAN reported earlier, on 28 February, Naftogaz received the final decision of the Stockholm Arbitration ordering that Gazprom pay Naftogaz 4.63bn dollars.
 Following the consideration of the two cases (another one – on gas purchase), Gazprom owes the Ukrainian company 2.56bn dollars, while the Ukrainian company owes nothing.

 Speaking at the meeting of the National Security and Defence Council, he said that due to a rough winter chill, a record daily gas consumption of 200m cu.m. is being observed, with 18m cu.m. of gas becoming a deficit, which could have been covered by gas supplies from Russia.
 Kobolyev noted that this deficit will be partly covered by gas purchases at high prices from the European direction, adding that Gazprom would be billed for them later as a result of the non-fulfillment of contract.